nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (b) All members of CUSG Legislative Council shall be required to attend one Victim Support training session run by the Office of Victim Assistance per session.
 > (i) An exception may be granted to members of CUSG who have completed the requirements set herein within the current academic year.

+## §1.2.17 – Legislative Council Outreach Evaluation Procedures
+**Enacted by 101 LCB 03 (2024, “A Bill to Provide CU Students with Care Packages to Increase Early Engagement with CUSG”)**

+(a) The CUSG Election Commissioner shall analyze voter participation data following each semester's care package distribution and report outcomes to the Legislative Council.

+(b) Based on the report, the Legislative Council shall determine necessary adjustments to improve future iterations of the outreach program.